Online Master's of Science Degree in Educational Administration

 In Drexel University’s MS in Educational Administration degree program, future school leaders participate in rigorous academics and authentic internship experiences while enjoying the flexibility of an online degree experience.

-There are five unique online program options designed to fit your specific career goals:
+There are five unique online program options offered in the educational administration degree that are designed to fit your specific career goals:

 - Option 1: MS in Educational Administration